-Life insurance is usually purchased as either a salary replacement (so that a spouse or children aren’t left with an inability to maintain their standard of living) and/or a tool to pay for funeral expenses.
-In the case of a child, there is no salary to replace – and with the absence of a child, living expenses for the family actually drop, meaning it is possible for a family to cover funeral expenses.
+Life insurance is usually purchased as either a salary replacement (so that a spouse or children aren’t left unable to maintain their standard of living) and/or a tool to pay for funeral expenses.
+In the case of a child, there is no salary to replace.
+With the absence of a child, living expenses for the family actually drop, meaning it is possible for a family to cover funeral expenses through savings or loan payments without cutting significantly into household expenses.

 The biggest issue is the possibility of illnesses developing late in childhood or in adulthood that could prevent your child from being eligible for life insurance.